AryanSherigar/token-staking-dapp/README.md

 # Token Staking DApp

 This decentralized application allows users to stake their tokens and earn rewards in a secure and transparent manner.
-It is deployed on Polygon Mumbai Testnet.
+It is deployed on Polygon Amoy Testnet.

 ## Table of Contents